seanbaxter/DirectXShaderCompiler/docs/Passes.rst

 LibCall Alias Analysis.

-``-lint``: Statically lint-checks LLVM IR
+``-lint``: Statically lint-checks LLVM37 IR
 -----------------------------------------

-This pass statically checks for common and easily-identified constructs which produce undefined or likely unintended behavior in LLVM IR.
+This pass statically checks for common and easily-identified constructs which produce undefined or likely unintended behavior in LLVM37 IR.

 It is not a guarantee of correctness, in two ways.
 First, it isn't comprehensive.
 There are checks which could be done statically which are not